smithery-ai/smithery-cookbook/servers/python/migrate_stdio_to_http/README.md

 # Python MCP Server with FastMCP

-A simple Python MCP server built using FastMCP.
+A simple Python MCP server built using the official [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) and FastMCP.
 This example demonstrates how you can host streamable HTTP servers on Smithery, with STDIO support for backwards compatibility.

 See the complete guide: https://smithery.ai/docs/migrations/python-custom-container